30+ Stress Management Tips from the Experts

 Heighten your awareness of the moment by focusing intently on an object.
 Notice a pencil’s shape, colour, weight and feel.
 Or slowly savour a raisin or a piece of chocolate.
 Mindfulness leads to relaxation.

-Roll out your yoga mat and check out the many benefits of yoga.
-Warning: you’ll be saying “namaste” in no time!
+Roll out your yoga mat and discover the many health benefits of yoga.

 Sharing your troubles with a friend can give you perspective, help you feel cared for and relieve your burden.